Northwest Passage (film): Plot

 Making a human chain to cross a river, the rangers reach St. Francis.
 Their attack succeeds, and they set fire to the dwellings and cut the Abenakis off from retreat.
 After the battle, the rangers find only a few baskets of parched corn to replenish their provisions.
 Marriner finds Langdon shot in his abdomen.
 The rangers set out for Wentworth, pursued by hostile French and Indian forces.
 Their initial objective is Lake Memphremagog, with the injured Langdon bringing up the rear.

-Ten days later, Rogers' men reach the hills above Lake Memphremagog.
+Ten days later, Rogers's men reach the hills above Lake Memphremagog.
 Encountering signs of French activity, Rogers prefers to press on a hundred miles to Fort Wentworth, but the men vote to split up into four parties to hunt for food.
 Game proves scarce and two of the detachments are ambushed by the French, leaving most of the men dead.
 Persevering through harsh conditions, Rogers and the remaining fifty men finally reach the fort, only to find it unoccupied and in disrepair, and the British relief column has not arrived.
 Though personally despairing, Rogers attempts to perk up their flagging spirits with a prayer.
 They then hear the fifes and drums of approaching British boats with the supplies.
-Reporting that the Abenakis have been destroyed, the British honour Rogers’ men by presenting their firearms and shouting "Huzzah".
+Reporting that the Abenakis have been destroyed, the British honour Rogers' men by presenting their firearms and shouting "Hip, hip, hooray".

 Returning to Portsmouth, Langdon reunites with Elizabeth while the Rangers are given a new mission: to find the Northwest Passage.
-Rogers fires them up with a speech about the wonders they will see on the march to the first point of embarkation, a little fort called "Detroit."
-He passes by Langdon and Elizabeth to say goodbye; Elizabeth informs him that she and Langdon are headed for London where she is hopeful Langdon will become a great painter.
-Rogers bids them farewell and marches down the road and off into the sunset.
+Rogers fires them up with a speech about the wonders they will see on the march to the first point of embarkation, a little fort called "Detroit".
+He passes by Langdon and Elizabeth to say goodbye; Elizabeth informs him that she and Langdon are headed for London, where she is hopeful Langdon will become a great painter.
+Rogers bids them farewell, and marches down the road, into the sunset.